captainsafia/pywd/README.md

 Pywd
 =====
-Pywd is a command-line application written in Python.
+Pywd (pronounced py-woo-dee) is a command-line application written in Python.
 The application generates a password of the desired length and includes a combination of leters (optionally uppercase), numbers, and symbols.
 The module can also be used to generate passwords from within another application such as Django web application.

 Install
 ======